kintohub/kintohub-docs/docs/features/deploying/environment-variables.md

 ## What are the Environment Variables?

-Environment variables are used to control static information specified in the Deployment.
+Environment variables are used to control static information specified in the Project.
 These are often configuration values like `Private_Keys` or `Port`.
-Environment variables aid in providing compatibility for Deployments to run seamlessly on multiple environments.
-They are specific to a **branch** of a KintoBlock, so if you switch branches and want to use that particular branch in a Deployment you will need to input the **Environment Variables** on that branch too.
+Environment variables aid in providing compatibility for Projects to run seamlessly on multiple environments.
+They are specific to a **branch** of a KintoBlock, so if you switch branches and want to use that particular branch in a Project you will need to input the **Environment Variables** on that branch too.

 It is recommended to add **Environment value** while a variable is created.
-The Environment values can be added on the **KintoBlock manage** page or via **Configure Dependencies** button in Deployment Manage Page.
+The Environment values can be added on the **KintoBlock manage** page or via **Configure Dependencies** button in Project Manage Page.

 ## How to define Environment variables in a KintoBlock?